SharePoint/sp-dev-docs/docs/general-development/social-feed-rest-api-reference-for-sharepoint.md

 ## My/MentionFeed/ClearUnreadMentionCount
 <a name="bk_myMentionFeedClearUnreadMentionCount"> </a>

 Gets the feed of microblog posts that mention the current user, represented by **MentionReference** thread types, and sets the user's unread mention count to 0.
-See [Reference threads and digest threads in SharePoint Server 2013 social feeds](reference-threads-and-digest-threads-in-sharepoint-server-social-feeds.md).
+See [Reference threads and digest threads in SharePoint social feeds](reference-threads-and-digest-threads-in-sharepoint-server-social-feeds.md).